15 Clever Breaking Bad Easter Eggs Hiding in Better Call Saul

 If the diner where Jimmy first meets with the Kettlemans looked familiar to you, it’s for good reason.
 Loyola’s Diner featured in Breaking Bad as a mainstay of Mike’s—he met with Jesse there, as well as Lydia.
 It’s also, incidentally, a very real restaurant in Albuquerque.
 And while we’re on the subject of Mike and food, he’s been shown to be fond of pimento cheese sandwiches in both series.

 In Better Call Saul, it’s shown that Jimmy's office is at 160 Juan Tabo Boulevard (which is a real nail salon).
-Those of you with a head for directions might recall that that’s the same street that the ill-fated chemist Gale Boetticher lives on, at 6353 Juan Tabo Boulevard.
-Given how many Breaking Bad characters have shown up on the show so far, here’s hoping that we get a glimpse of the karaoke-loving chemist before the show ends.
+Those of you with a head for directions might also recall that that’s the same street that the ill-fated chemist Gale Boetticher lives on, at 6353 Juan Tabo Boulevard.
+Breaking Bad fans were thrilled when the karaoke-loving chemist appeared in Season 4 of Better Call Saul (with hopefully more to come).

 When he’s kidnapped by Walt and Jesse after refusing to help a busted Badger, Saul spits out a variety of nonsense in an attempt to stay alive.
 He also drops a name: Ignacio.
 So who is he talking about?
 As we learn in Better Call Saul, this refers to Nacho, who’s become one of the secondary leads on the show.
 “Nacho” is a nickname, short for Ignacio, which makes sense as a connection given how closely he’s been working with Jimmy/Saul.